 How long did you take to prepare for your GMAT?

 Ekaterina Kuznetsova (EK): I took my long Christmas break as an opportunity to study and approached the GMAT preparation as if it was a real job – getting up early and working on my practices.
 I spent two intensive weeks preparing for it.

 Silvia Nelba (SN): I bought GMAT preparation books at the beginning of October and did my exam at the beginning of December.
 Overall, I spent two months studying, but only in the evenings after work, and over weekends.

 What kind of preparations did you do?

-EK: First, I took the mock exam on the official GMAT webpage.
+EK: First, I took the mock exam on the official GMAT webpage (a mock exam is also available here).
 Then, I did simple GMAT questions in the official book.
 As I was still not getting better, I bought all the Manhattan GMAT books, read them and solved the questions.
 Manhattan had a breakthrough effect on me.
 I also bought the Manhattan question banks and practice exams (online resources), which are essentially more GMAT mock exams you can use to practise.
 That helped with getting used to the pace and allowed me to manage the time needed for the exam.